 WELCOME to the University of Central Missouri!
-We promise that while you're here, each of you will graduate with a greater sense of purpose and experience learning to a greater degree.
+We promise that while you're here, you will experience learning to a greater degree and graduate with a greater sense of purpose.

-At UCM, we are preparing you to excel in a fast-paced world, while elevating your experience as a student.
-Here, we assure innovative, future-focused academic programs are coupled with hands-on learning experiences and the opportunity to broaden your perspective.
+At UCM, we're preparing you to excel in a fast-paced world after graduation, while elevating your experience as a student.
+To achieve this, we make sure innovative academic programs, hands-on learning opportunities, worldly perspectives and a culture of service are instilled in everything we do.